s00d/nuxt-i18n-micro/docs/guide/server-side-translations.md

 outline: deep
 ---

-# 🌍 Server-Side Translations in Nuxt I18n
+# 🌍 Server-Side Translations in Nuxt I18n Micro

 ## 📖 Overview

 Nuxt I18n Micro supports server-side translations, allowing you to translate content on the server and return it as part of the response.
 This is particularly useful for APIs or server-rendered applications where localization is needed before reaching the client.

 The translations use locale messages defined in the Nuxt I18n  configuration and are dynamically resolved based on the detected locale.

+To clarify, the translations used by Nuxt I18n Micro in server-side handling are only sourced from the root-level translation files.
+Any nested translation files or subdirectories are not utilized in this context.
+The system will only retrieve translations from the root folder, ensuring a consistent and manageable approach to server-side translation retrieval.

 ---